This post was most recently updated on January 30th, 2023

 The SuperSeal25 is a 25% solid solvent-based breathable acrylic sealer and curing compound.
 This product is suitable for use on interior and exterior concrete surfaces.

-Where To Find On Google: SuperSeal25 Semi-Gloss Sealer
+Where To Find: SuperSeal25 Semi-Gloss Sealer

 Concrete Type: Wet-Look solvent-based breathable acrylic sealer